andycroll/andycroll.com/_posts/2020/2020-04-26-alt-brighton-ruby-2020-june-july.md

   alt: "Alt::BrightonRuby logo"
 ---

 [Brighton Ruby](https://brightonruby.com) was a single-track, single-day conference held in July in Brighton in the UK.
-And I was happily plodding along in February when I started to here about this virus... then organizing events got much, much weirder.
+And I was happily plodding along in February when I started to hear about this virus... then organizing events got much, much weirder.
 So in mid-March I cancelled the in person event.

 Many of us organiser-types are changing our plans on the fly with scary financial _things_ hovering over our heads￼.
 However, I’ve been very fortunate have a great support from my main sponsors [Cookpad](https://cookpadteam.com) and [FreeAgent](https://freeagent.com/careers) which means I’m able to try a new and interesting thing.￼